hanacatic/potentialgames/README.md

 # Finding ε-efficient Nash Equilibirum in potential games

 This repository is part of a Semester project with SYCAMORE (Systems Control and Multiagent Optimization Research) Laboratory at EPFL.
-It contains implementaions of log-linear learning and its modifications as part of validation of alogrithm proposed in [[1]](#1).
+It contains implementations of log-linear learning and its modifications as part of validation of alogrithm proposed in [[1]](#1).

 ## Dependencies
 The project was tested on Windows 11.
 There are no known issues with other Operating Systems.
 It is written in Python